lukemurray7/serverless-nodejs-typescript-crud-api/README.md

 5. To deploy the service run `yarn deploy`

 6. To add some mock data to the dynamo table - run `yarn seed` or you can just add an item using the create endpoint.
 The default table name for seeding will be process.env.TABLE_NAME or "sensor-data-table".
+You will need to have programmatic access to AWS configured for this to work.

 6. Test endpoints using the API Gateway endpoints returned in the console after running the deploy command.